 Update the balance sheet and appraisal: Knowing the true value of all your assets is the first step in deciding which assets to sell.
 Having a recent appraisal on your assets will help you when calculating current values for tax purposes and may be needed if called for an audit.
 Most appraisals are relevant for up to five years.

-Clean up depreciation schedules: The first step I take when working with a farmer looking to sell assets is to make sure the depreciation schedule is current and items fully depreciated are removed.
-The proceed or gain, from any asset sold is taxed one of two ways, depending on their depreciation status or how the asset was obtained.
+Clean up depreciation schedules: The first step I take when working with a farmer looking to sell assets is to make sure the depreciation schedule is current and items fully depreciated are still being used in the operation.
+The proceeds or gain, from any asset sold is taxed one of two ways, depending on their depreciation status or how long the asset was held.
+It is important to understand the difference between Capital and Ordinary Gains.

-- Capital Gains: are taxed at a rate of 0 to 15 percent dependent on the individual’s income level.
+- Capital Gains: Long Term Capital Gains are taxed at a rate of 0, 15 or 20 percent dependent on the individual’s income level.

-- Ordinary Gains: are taxed at a rate of 10 to 20 or 22 percent and are also dependent on the individual’s income level.
+- Ordinary Gains: are taxed at a marginal rate of 10, 12, 22, 24, 32 or 35 percent and are also dependent on the individual’s income level.
 You will note ordinary gains have a minimum rate of 10 percent and a much higher cap than capital gains.

 In both cases, the gain is determined based on the asset basis and the selling price.
 The tax basis for land is the price paid for the land or its value when it was inherited.
 Any improvements added to the land such as tiling, can be added provided they were not a deduction on previous tax returns.

-Basis for facilities and machinery is their original cost or basis, minus any depreciation that was written off in prior years.
+Basis for facilities and machinery is their original cost minus any depreciation that was written off in prior years.
 Fully depreciated equipment (five years) will have a zero basis.

 Raised livestock two years or older generally have a tax basis of zero whereas the basis for purchased cattle is the cost minus any depreciation taken in previous years.